bin123apple/HPC-Code-translation-and-generation/README.md

 CodeXGLUE : https://github.com/microsoft/CodeXGLUE
 ChatGPT : https://openai.com/blog/chatgpt/

+The origianl Fortran HPC dataset can be downloaded from https://github.com/OMPI-X/epcc-mixedmode

 ## Task1: Code to Code Translation

 ### Fortran to C translation by using Fine-tuned CodeBERT model